Skip Bayless Uses Donovan Mitchell’s Rise To Take Shot At Gordon Hayward

 One of the most compelling storylines of the NBA postseason has been the sheer dominance of Utah Jazz rookie Donovan Mitchell.

-The 21-year-old is one of the two big names circulating in the Rookie of the Year conversation, and especially during the playoffs he has proven to be one of the bright young talents in the game.
+The 21-year-old is one of the two big names circulating in the Rookie of the Year conversation, and he has proven to be one of the bright young talents in the game, especially in the playoffs.

 That was further validated Wednesday night, as Mitchell threw down an insane dunk en route to 17 points as the Jazz evened their second-round NBA playoff series with the top-seeded Houston Rockets at one.